AfriyiePhilipAtta/AI_Crop_Yield_Prediction_Systems/README.md

 ## 🌍 Overview

 A dual-model machine learning pipeline for predicting crop yields using fused Sentinel-2 (optical) and Sentinel-1 (SAR) satellite imagery, combined with environmental variables.
-The system integrates Google Earth Engine (GEE) for satellite data retrieval, Kalman filtering for image fusion, and XGBoost for yield prediction — producing both plot-level yield estimates and pixel-by-pixel spatial yield maps.
+The system integrates Google Earth Engine (GEE) for satellite data retrieval, Kalman filtering for image fusion, and XGBoost for yield prediction, producing both plot-level yield estimates and pixel-by-pixel spatial yield maps.

 ---